 Showcase Feature

-The garden was designed by Buena Luna/Cummings Landscape Architecture, and installed by Jim and the Cummings team.
+The initial garden was designed by Buena Luna/Cummings Landscape Architecture, and installed by the Ulrick’s and the Cummings team in phases, beginning in 2006.

-• The fence, gates, raised garden beds, and benches were made from two large redwoods that were taken down and milled onsite.
-Jim designed the fences, the Japanese style gate that leads to the front door, and the Maybeck-influenced side gate.
-A woodcarver, Jim also carved the floral design on the top of the gate adjacent to the orchard.
+The fence, gates, raised garden beds, and benches were made from two large redwood trees that were cut and milled onsite.
+Jim designed and built the redwood fences, Japanese joinery gate house and gate that leads to the front door, the Maybeck-influenced side gate and fence, and raised beds.
+He also relief-carved the floral design on the gate adjacent to the orchard.

-• Cement board siding has been installed on the house and garage for fire protection.
+• The house and garage have cement board siding for fire protection.

 Gardening for Wildlife

-Monarch, swallowtail butterflies and skippers sip nectar from the many native blossoms available to them.
-A rambunctious Dutchman’s pipevine climbs up the fire-resistant open mesh fence in the back garden; the pipevine has attracted the beautiful iridescent blue-black pipevine swallowtail butterfly, which can only lay eggs on this plant.
-See if you can spot any caterpillars in the garden.
+Monarch butterflies are attracted to the narrow-leaf and showy milkweeds that self-propagate at numerous locations.
+A sprawling Dutchman’s pipevine climbs up the open mesh fence north of the garage in the back garden; in some years the pipevine attracts the beautiful iridescent blue-black pipevine swallowtail butterfly, whose caterpillars feed only on this plant.

-About ten kinds of native bees, including yellow-faced bumblebees flat-tailed leafcutter, and carpenter bees, buzz the plants in this garden.
+About ten kinds of native bees, including yellow-faced bumblebees, flat-tailed leafcutter, Andrena, and Valley carpenter pollinate a variety of plants, delighting in the nearly year-round succession of blooms found in the garden.

 Keystone species (watch this talk by Doug Tallamy!)

-Keystone species—our own, local ecological powerhouse plants— in this garden include coast live oak, huckleberry, pink and red flowering currant, snowberry, California lilac, aster, buckwheat, manzanita, sage, coffeeberry, and penstemon.
+Keystone species—our own, local ecological powerhouse plants—in this garden include coast live oak, huckleberry, pink-flowering and chaparral currant, California lilac, aster, buckwheat, manzanita, sage, coffeeberry, and penstemon.

 Green Home Features